-The entries for each day are sorted.
+• For the daily/weekly agenda, the items for each day are sorted.
 The default order is to first collect all items containing an explicit time-of-day specification.
 These entries will be shown at the beginning of the list, as a schedule for the day.
 After that, items remain grouped in categories, in the sequence given by org-agenda-files.
-Within each category, items are sorted by priority (see Section 5.3 [Priorities], page 27).

-The priority is a numerical quantity composed of the base priority (2000 for priority 'A', 1000 for 'B', and 0 for 'C'), plus additional increments for overdue scheduled or deadline items.
+Within each category, items are sorted by priority (see Section 5.3 [Priorities], page 28), which is composed of the base priority (2000 for priority 'A', 1000 for 'B', and 0 for 'C'), plus additional increments for overdue scheduled or deadline items.